FabioDiMonte/RubikHelper/README.md

     - eg. after executing `x'`, face `B` became `U`, face `U` became `F` and so on...
 - eventually lower case letters can be used (`f`, `r'`, `ui`, ...): this is intended for specify more than one face or slice
     - eg. the pattern `x'L'` equals `r'` (or `R'M`)

+Note:
+- lower case letters are mostly used referring to bigger cubes (4x4, 5x5, ...) where, for instance, `r` means face `R` rotation along with all other slices between `R` and `M` (M not included)
-- Note: keep in mind these comparisons when thinking about face/slice/cube rotation
+- keep in mind these comparisons when thinking about face/slice/cube rotations
     - `M` = `L`
     - `x` = `R`
     - `y` e `E` = `U`
     - `z` e `S` = `F`
-- Note: lower case letters are mostly used referring to bigger cubes (4x4, 5x5, ...) where, for instance, `r` means face `R` rotation along with all other slices between `R` and `M` (M not included)

 ## Introduction

 ### How the blindfold method works (basis)
 - this method allows to solve the cube without rotate it, as other methods do ([“beginners”](http://www.youcandothecube.com/secret-unlocked/solution-stage-one.aspx), [Fridrich](http://en.wikipedia.org/wiki/CFOP_Method), ...), and placing on piece at a time keeping the rest of the cube unmodified.
-- this way is possible memorize the full sequence of pieces in order to solve the whole cube
+- this way is possible to memorize the full sequence of pieces in order to solve the whole cube
 - convention wants to have the cube facing the red face on position `F` and the yellow one on position `U` (so  `L`=blue, `R`=green, `B`=orange, `D`=white)

 ![Cube colors](readme/small/cube-colors.png)